wiremoons/weather-nim/README.md

 added as an alternative to the original Google Places look up.
 The aim will be to re-write the application so it no longer needs to use closed APIs or those that require the user to pay for using the service.
-Hopefully the forecast accuracy won't suffer as a consequence, but it should also allow the program to be used by a wider audience of more 'casual' users too.
+Hopefully the forecast accuracy and features won't suffer as a consequence, but it should also allow the program to be used by a wider audience of more 'casual' users too.

 **UPDATE: 05 June 2020** up to this date I had included my DarkSky API key within the application to allow others to make use of the program more easily.